plone/guillotina/docs/source/developer/security.md

 Code:

 * A user/group has this Role
-* A user/group has this permission
+* A user/group has this Permission
-* A role has this permission
+* A Role has this Permission

 ## Roles